pluginever/wp-content-pilot/readme.txt

 == Changelog ==
 = 2.1.4 (August 21, 2025) =
 * Fix - Few known issues are fixed.
-* Compatibility - Check compatibility with the WordPress latest version
+* Compatibility - Check compatibility with the WordPress latest version and update the plugin to support PHP 8.0 or above.

 = 2.1.3 (July 14, 2025) =
 * Fix - Few known issues are fixed.